Accounting Major

 ACCT 411Auditing4

-ACCT 410Income Tax Theory and Practice
+ACCT 410Income Tax Theory and Practice4

 Common Body of Knowledge Courses